Rising gas and electricity prices will probably contribute to hardship in many European countries this winter.

 A 250% rise in benchmark European gas prices this year appears to be due to a combination of factors that are unlikely to ease anytime soon.
 Energy supply stocks are at their lowest levels across Europe in the past five years due to lower-than-usual temperatures and supplies of gas from Russia failing to keep up with demand.
 Added to this are high EU carbon prices, maintenance work at facilities in Europe, and high demand for liquified gas from Asia.
 The operational implications of this range from outages and increased costs for businesses to price hikes for consumers and the risk of unrest.

 There are two main groups of countries in Europe that we assess are most vulnerable to gas price rises.
 The first includes countries whose energy consumption largely relies on gas.
 Based on the latest available Eurostat data, natural gas makes up almost 40% of gross energy consumption in Italy, the Netherlands and the UK.
 This is the highest share in the region.
 Business associations in these countries have warned in recent weeks of the negative impact that gas price rises will have on their companies as well as consumers.

 The second group includes countries, mainly in the Balkans, with high energy poverty rates.
-This refers to the share of the population that cannot secure adequate energy supply.
+This refers to the share of the population that cannot secure an adequate energy supply.
 Bulgaria and Greece are particularly vulnerable in this sense, in our analysis.
-Despite their consumption of natural gas being relatively low (around 15%), they have the highest percentage of population in the EU reporting arrears on utility bills (30-35%).
+Although their consumption of natural gas is relatively low (around 15%), they have the highest percentage of the population in the EU reporting arrears on utility bills (30-35%).

 Although there is no consistent data on non-EU countries in the Balkans, UN studies report that around 16% of people there are exposed to energy poverty.
 Low consumption of gas (less than 10% except in Serbia) makes shocks in utility bills in these countries unlikely.